Learn How to Install and Setup SSH Server on Ubuntu Linux

-In this tutorial we are going to learn how to install and configure ssh server on Ubuntu Server or Desktop Operating System.
+In this tutorial we are going to learn how to install and configure SSH Server on Ubuntu Server/Desktop Operating System.
+The Secure Shell (SSH) is the most common and secure way to manage Ubuntu using a command line from a remote location.

-For this tutorial I am using Ubuntu 16.04, But you can use the following guide to setup ssh server on any previous Ubuntu version.
+For this tutorial I am using Ubuntu 18.04 LTS, But you can use the following guide to setup SSH Server on any previous Ubuntu version.

 The SSH Server for Ubuntu is provided by the openssh-server package.
-We can install openssh-server package in Ubuntu 16.04, using the apt-get install command.
+If not already installed, you can install openssh-server package in Ubuntu 18.04, using the apt-get install command.

 sudo apt-get update